neilfanxu/Helloworld/README.md

 # Helloworld
-# trying to use github
+# trying to learn github
 # let's try to change the code